spencerhcheng/holberton-system_engineering-devops/w4/d3/pokemon.md

 > bulbasaur = new Pokemon('bulbasaur', 'leaf', leafTypeMoves, 11);
 > onyx = new Pokemon('onyx', 'rock', rockTypeMoves);
 ```
-NB: `level` is still an optional argument.
+**NB**: `level` is still an optional argument.

 A pokemon only has access to a fraction of its moves depending on its level.
 The percentage of moves it has access to is equal to the fraction of its level to its max level, which is 50 for all pokemon.
-Thus, if a pokemon level ups enough, it'll gain access to new moves.
+Thus, when a pokemon level ups enough, it gains access to new moves.

 Write a method `Pokemon#availableMoves` that returns a list of available moves.
 For example: